storedsafe/tokenhandler/README.md

 The old, python2, client is available in the ```python2``` directory.

 ## Author
 The refactored tokehandler for python3 was completely re-written from scratch by Fredrik Eriksson, CERT-SE.
-Many, many thanks for that.
+Many thanks and mad shouts to him.

 ## License
 GPL